 According to the American Academy of Paediatrics and the World Health Organization, it is advised not to add honey (raw or pasteurized) to food, baked products, or formula for babies under 12 months of age.
 Thus, it is advisable to not allow babies to eat baked products made from honey.

 2. Are Molasses & Corn Syrup Safe for Babies Under 12 Months?

-Molasses and corn syrup may contain botulism spores which are harmful to babies.
+Molasses and corn syrup may contain botulism spores, which are harmful to babies.
 Thus, it is not advisable to give these to babies under the age of 12 months.
-Molasses and corn syrup for consumption as may be unsafe.
+Molasses and corn syrup for consumption may be unsafe.
 For more info, please consult with your concerned paediatrician.

-Can honey be given to babies is a question that’s only answered with age.
-When administering honey in meals or as a supplement, consider your baby’s age and the condition of their immune system.
+Can honey be given to babies?
+This is a question that can only be answered with age.
+When administering honey in meals or as a supplement, consider your baby’s age and the condition of her immune system.
 It is best to consult a paediatrician before including honey in a baby’s diet.
-Instead, focus on foods which can be substituted for honey.
-Please consult with a certified paediatrician and nutritionist regarding your baby’s dietary requirements and learn more about the foods which must be avoided by infants aged 1 year and below.
+Instead, focus on foods that can be substituted for honey.
+Please consult a certified paediatrician and nutritionist regarding your baby’s dietary requirements and learn more about the foods that must be avoided by infants aged 1 year and below.